MicrosoftDocs/windows-driver-docs-ddi/wdk-ddi-src/content/spb/ne-spb-spb_multi_spi_transfer_mode.md

 ## -description

-The <b>SPB_MULTI_SPI_TRANSFER_MODE</b> enumeration specifies a type of multi-SPI transfer to be used by a bus driver to communicate with a peripheral device.
+The **SPB_MULTI_SPI_TRANSFER_MODE** enumeration specifies a type of multi-SPI transfer to be used by a bus driver to communicate with a peripheral device.

 ## -enum-fields